-All regular announcements, instructor office hours, daily homework, projects, lab assignments and individual grades will be posted on Blackboard
+All regular announcements, instructor office hours, daily individual homeworks, group projects, handouts, lab assignments and individual grades will be posted on Blackboard

 Check this site on a regular basis to track your progress.
 General course policies, syllabus, tentative schedule and outline of the course will be also available as pdf files on Blackboard.